microsoftarchive/iot-journey/docs/articles/time-considerations.md

 You might want to assign a time zone to a device or group of devices.
 This can be useful when performing certain types of aggregations in ad-hoc exploration, and when querying long-term storage.

-For example, consider the thermostat devices used by Fabrikam in our IoT Journey project.
-Each thermostat belongs to a particular building.
-We can assign a time zone to the building, and then use that time zone to group events by the local day of that particular building.
+For example, consider sensors in "smart" buildings.
+Each sensor belongs to a particular building.
+You could assign a time zone to the building, and then use that time zone to group events by the local day of that particular building.

-So in Fabrikam's database, each building would have a time zone *identifier*, rather than a numerical offset.
+In this example, each building would have a time zone *identifier*, rather than a numerical offset.
 This could be either a Windows time zone ID such as `"Pacific Standard Time"`, or an IANA time zone ID such as `"America/Los_Angeles"`.

-In .NET, you can use the [`TimeZoneInfo`][timezoneinfo] class to work with Windows time zones, or use the open-source [Noda Time][nodatime] library to work with either type of time zone identifier.
+:memo: In .NET, you can use the [`TimeZoneInfo`][timezoneinfo] class to work with Windows time zones, or use the open-source [Noda Time][nodatime] library to work with either type of time zone identifier.

 See also: [The timezone tag wiki on StackOverflow][tz-wiki]